twitter/typeahead.js/doc/jquery_typeahead.md

 When initializing a typeahead, there are a number of options you can configure.

-* `autoselect` – If `true`, defaults the suggestion selection to the top suggestion when the user keys enter while the dropdown menu is open.
-Defaults to `false`.

 * `highlight` – If `true`, when suggestions are rendered, pattern matches for the current query in text nodes will be wrapped in a `strong` element.
   Defaults to `false`.